hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

-Change Data Capture (CDC) refers to the process of observing changes made to a database and extracting them in a form usable by other systems, for the purposes of replication, analysis and many many more.
+Change Data Capture (CDC) refers to the process of observing changes made to a database and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.

-Change Data Capture is especially important to Jet, because it allows for the _integration with legacy systems_.
-Database changes form a stream of events which can be efficiently processed by Jet.
+Change Data Capture is especially important to Jet, because it allows for the _streaming of changes from databases_, which can be efficiently processed by Jet.
+One consequence of this is also simplified integration with legacy systems.

 Implementation of CDC in Jet is based on [Debezium](https://debezium.io/).
 Jet offers a generic Debezium source